 Some of the biggest gains in development in recent years have come from top end yacht racing, as the IMOCA 60 Class.
-Designed to be sailed single or double handed, these boats needed sail handling and sail changing when shorthanded to be simple, efficient and safe.
+Designed to be sailed single or double handed, these boats needed sail handling and sail changing when shorthanded to be simple, efficient and safe, like the Selden GX.

 Ten years ago the IMOCA race boats were using a conventional snuffer system on their downwind sails.
 The development of top down furlers enabled the sail to be handled from the cockpit apart from the initial attachment of the tack and clew.

 Selden GX Top Down furler – How it works